Healing is a Winding Road

 To help you build your trust in your own healing process, especially when you find yourself chasing your tail—try this simple writing exercise:

 Carve out 10 minutes to write freely on the following prompt:

 Once you feel you’ve described the gist of the issue, write I deserve and trust in my own healing.
 Feel free to modify this statement so it resonates with you.
-The point is to sincerely affirm that you can and will heal in your own way and in your own time.
+Then, take a few moments to breathe deeply and let your statement sink in.

-When you notice this frustrating issue resurfacing, repeat that line to yourself and see what changes.
-You may notice that you feel more space opening up around the thought, feeling, or behavior, which frees you to discover more effective ways of working through it.
+When you notice a frustrating issue resurfacing, take a breath, repeat that line to yourself, and see what changes.
+You may notice that you feel more space opening up around the thought, feeling, or behavior that’s challenging you, which frees you to discover more effective ways of working through it.

 Do you long to put an end to wounded thoughts, feelings, and beliefs that stop you from thriving?
 Schedule a complimentary 45-minute consult with me today.